sandbox-science/CodeAstra/README.md

 CodeAstra is a modern, extensible, and lightweight code editor built using C++ and Qt6, designed to offer a fast, customizable, and feature-rich development experience.
 Inspired by NeoVim and VSCode, it **will** provide efficient file navigation, syntax highlighting, and a powerful plugin system, making it an ideal choice for developers who need speed, flexibility, and control.
 With a focus on performance and usability, the editor **will** support split views, an integrated terminal, customizable key bindings, and seamless Git integration, catering to both beginners and power users.

+> [!TIP]
+>
+> Join the [Matrix Server](https://matrix.to/#/!LaqamLFyMntTPNUvpx:matrix.org?via=matrix.org) for CodeAstra development log and discussion.

 > [!NOTE]
 >
 > CodeAstra is **under active development**—stay tuned for updates or feel free to contribute and help shape its future!

 > [!IMPORTANT]
 >
-> This project has been tested on macOS, but not Windows or Linux.
-It should work on Linux without issues.
-However, you might encounter errors on Windows.
-To address cross-platform compatibility, Docker will be implemented soon for development.
+> CodeAstra has been tested on macOS and Linux and works as expected on those platforms.
+On Windows, the project has not been tested natively, but it works when using WSL (Windows Subsystem for Linux).
+Native Windows support is not guaranteed.

 ## How to install the project
 Please, check the [wiki](https://github.com/sandbox-science/CodeAstra/wiki) for recommended installation instructions.